Information regarding the right to be forgotten in the granting of mortgage credit and consumer credit

 What is the right to be forgotten?

-On the other hand, where the policyholder has been in a situation of aggravated health risk that has meanwhile been overcome or mitigated, such information may be communicated to the insurance company during the term of the insurance contract.
+On the other hand, if you are in a situation of aggravated health risk or disability that you have since overcome or mitigated, you may communicate that information to the insurance company during the term of the insurance contract.

 What are the applicable time limits?